 - DIFFICULT TO MANAGE WASTE: The Staff provides assistance and vendor contacts for everything from medical sharps and mercury to propane tanks and paint, electronic waste, mattresses, tires, batteries.

 - ON CALL EXPERT: The Executive Director advises members on vendor and program options, contracts, pricing, grant opportunities, etc. She gathers tonnage, fee and pricing data for program and year to year comparisons.
 She attends most regional conferences, and shares what she learns with our members at meetings and in our monthly newsletter.

 - GRANTS: SSRC programs qualify Member towns for additional Recycling Dividend Program points, including HHW, Outreach, Compost and Textiles.
 The SSRC helps participating members prepare to maximize grant awards.
-The Director can assist with Data Survey, RDP reporting, and grant application submissions.
+The Director can assist with DEP’s Data Survey, RDP reporting, and grant application submissions.

 - NEWSLETTER: The Director publishes an informative newsletter before every Board meeting.
 It has over 1000 subscribers.

 - TOURS: The SSRC arranges and hosts facility tours at outlets for many of our materials.

 - THE EXECUTIVE DIRECTOR: Attends policy meetings hosted by MassDEP, provides testimony on regulations, and acts as a liaison between Members and State organizations.

 - AT THE STATE HOUSE: The SSRC is a strong and consistent voice at the State House, sharing our Members’ concerns with State policymakers and working with other organizations to move cost- and resource-saving legislation forward.
 We are leading the drive toward Producer Responsibility legislation, which would shift recycling and disposal costs from municipalities and ratepayers to producers and consumers.